 Are you living internationally and wondering “How can I get cheap Universal Orlando tickets?”
 We get it!
 The Universal Orlando Resort and other Central Florida theme parks are popular destinations for international travelers, especially with large youth groups coming from Brazil and Argentina and during the UK half term.

 Fortunately, saving money on your Universal Orlando Resort holiday is easy whether you live in the United States or not because anyone can buy discount tickets for Universal Studios in Florida from Park Savers!
-Tickets can last anywhere from 1-5 days, although if you’re traveling from overseas, we recommend you spend at least 2 days at Universal Orlando.
+Tickets can last anywhere from 1-5 days, although if you’re traveling from overseas, we recommend you spend at least 2 days at Universal Studios and Islands of Adventure.

 Plus, booking one of our Universal ticket deals means straightforward pricing – there are no additional taxes or hidden fees to worry about, so what you see is what you pay.
 And best of all, there’s no need to waste time collecting your tickets once you land or by waiting in line at the parks, as tickets are sent directly to your email inbox.